stanislawbartkowski/webhdfsdirectory/README.md

 This option should be used if scanning remote HDFS directory using WebHDFS REST/API fails because of time-out.
 Firstly the list of files and directories should be obtained by running *hdfs dfs -ls -R* command and output should be shipped to the node where tools is executed.<br>
 <br>
-> ./hdfsdownload.sh -l textfile localdir (optional)dryrun) (optional) regular expression to select directories for downloading
+> ./hdfsdownload.sh -l textfile localdir (optional)-dryrun (optional) regular expression to select directories for downloading

 *textfile* should be the standard output of *hdfs dfs -ls* command.<br>